check

 Q1.
 Is there a centralised data governance body or committee?

-Why it's important: A central governance body provides oversight and ensures consistent data management practices across the organisation.
+A central governance body provides oversight and ensures consistent data management practices across the organisation.

 Potential outcomes of success: Improved data consistency, better adherence to data policies, and clearer decision-making around data.